colemai/audit-aws-cis/README.md

 ### `AUDIT_AWS_CIS_ALERT_RECIPIENT`:
   * description: Enter the email address(es) that will receive notifications.
 If more than one, separate each with a comma.

+### `AUDIT_AWS_CIS_RDS_ALERT_LIST`:
+  * description: Which alerts would you like to check for?
+Default is all RDS alerts.
+Choices are rds-short-backup-retention-period,rds-no-auto-minor-version-upgrade,rds-db-publicly-accessible,rds-inventory

 ### `AUDIT_AWS_CIS_ELB_ALERT_LIST`:
   * description: Which alerts would you like to check for?
 Default is all ELB alerts.
 Choices are elb-old-ssl-policy,elb-current-ssl-policy,elb-inventory